-Any individual who is a local government chief executive of a city, county, town, township, village or any other form of municipal government may take the pledge.
+Any individual who is a head of their local or tribal government in a city, county, town, township, village or any other form of municipal government may take the pledge.
 While this pledge is not specifically designed for neighborhood or home owners’ associations, presidents of these associations may also take the pledge.

 If you are already taking three or more of the specific actions from the pledge, we ask you to make one additional commitment for the next year and continue the existing actions.